opentelekomcloud-infra/typesense-peer-resolver/README.md

 * `-api-port (default=8108)`: port on which typesense API service listens

 > [!IMPORTANT]
-> Major difference from the upstream is that this version can identify even the IP addresses of **non-ready** Typesense pods,
+> **Major difference** from the upstream is that this version can identify even the IP addresses of **non-ready** Typesense pods,
 > in case you cannot or don't want to enable the `publishNotReadyAddresses` property of the headless service.
+That combination could
+> lead to a _Catch22 situation_ where the pods could not get in _Ready_ state because they do not have a nodes-list defined and
+> the `s.Addresses` is always null as the headless service is not publishing the endpoitns of not-ready pods.
 >
 > ```go
 >    for _, s := range e.Subsets {